tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * **Note**: If migrating a save file, you will have to manually enter your Secret Base at least once to activate the ability to fly to the base.
 * Decoration Improvements:
   * Updated Lilycove Department Store Clearance Sale to appear permanently after beating the game.
-  * Added both Red and Blue Tents to Slateport Decor seller after completing Trick House
+  * Added both Red and Blue Tents to Slateport Decor seller after completing Trick House.
-  * Added Lotad and Seedot dolls for purchase from Slateport Doll seller
+  * Added Lotad and Seedot dolls for purchase from Slateport Doll seller.
 * Low Health beep reduced to three beeps and not loop infinitely.
-* Added Select as shortcut to swap Pokémon in Party
+* Added Select as shortcut to swap Pokémon in Party.
 * Updated Options Menu with below additional options:
   * Ability to enable to disable Pokémon followers.
   * Ability to toggle between unique per-Pokémon surfing overworld and original "Surf blob"
   * Ability to increase player and Non-player character movement speed in the world.
   * Ability to enable or disable Auto Run.
-    * Run without holding the B Button
+    * Run without holding the B Button.
     * Hold B to walk.
   * Ability to enable to disable Fast Surf.
     * Fast Surfing without holding the B button.